livingshade/cilium-test/README.md

 >Cilium’s Istio integration allows Cilium to enforce HTTP L7 network policies for mTLS protected traffic within the Istio sidecar proxies.
 In that sense, Cilium replace the CNI and possbily observability that originally using by Istio, but still keeps the Istio's powerful L7 traffic management features.
 [Full document here](https://docs.cilium.io/en/stable/network/istio/).

-Run `bash ./scripts/cilium_istio_install.sh` do that.
+Run `bash ./scripts/cilium_istio_install.sh` do achieve that.

 ### Istio with Flannel CNI

 This is used to compare the performance.

 Run `bash ./scripts/istio_install.sh`.